 The Logistics Institute is Canada's leading source of logistics training and certification.
 Its mission is to teach, develop and promote the science of logistics to the business community, and to encourage practitioners along logistics career paths.
 The Institute delivers skills and leadership training in classroom, online and THE HUB, a dynamic private social network dedicated to developing and sharing industry knowledge.

 Today, more than 3,000 logistics practitioners from some of Canada's best known companies have earned the P.Log. designation and the recognition that comes with attaining certified competence in a professional field.

-The Global Logistics and Supply Chain Management program offered by the Faculty of Continuing Education and Training (FCET) is accredited by the Canadian Supply Chain Sector Council through its National Accreditation Program (the NAP).
+The Global Logistics and Supply Chain Management program offered by the Seneca College Faculty of Continuing Education is accredited by the Canadian Supply Chain Sector Council through its National Accreditation Program (the NAP).